 So far, they have paid out over $331 million to members.
 It’s free to join and they even have a $10 bonus for signing up.

 You earn points for each survey you complete.
 Then you can redeem those points to get Starbucks, Walmart or even Amazon gift cards.

 3. Ipsos I-Say

-The minimum age to join Ipsos I-Say is 14.
+The minimum age to join Ipsos I-Say is 14 year old.
 They’ll pay you points for completing surveys and you can use those points to get rewards.
 Rewards options include gift cards to Amazon, Starbucks, PayPal and more.

-Bonus: Ipsos I-Say also has contests you can enter to earn cash and other prizes.
+Bonus: Ipsos I-Say also has contests you can enter to earn extra cash and other prizes.